-Anyone that has suffered from acne breakouts at some stage of their life will know that you’d go to all extremes to fix the problem.
+Anyone who has suffered from acne breakouts at some stage of their life will know that you’d go to all extremes to fix the problem.

 But is taking cold showers a bit too extreme or even crazy?

 As someone who had acne as a teenager, this was a topic I wanted to know more about.